Saanjher Baati: Synopsis

 Saanjher Baati showcases a sweet and beautiful love story filled with emotions, conflicts, and heartwarming moments.
 The show traces the lives of Charu and Arjoman and their journey of rising above norms that define relationships.
-At the core of the story is the relationship between the protagonists and how they both go to lengths to fulfill each other's dreams and complement each other in pursuing their passion.
+At the core of the story is the relationship between the protagonists and how they strive to fulfill each other's dreams and complement each other in pursuing their passion.
 Initially the story focused on the love story of Charu, a simple village girl and a sweet maker, and Arjo, a blind businessman.
-However, they met their tragic death due to Surjasekhar and Mishmi and their souls get reincarnated into Chitrangada, a rich girl and a photographer, and Arjun, a mechanic, and the story focused on love story of Arjun and Chitrangada.
+However, they met their tragic death due to Surjasekhar and Mishmi and their souls get reincarnated into Chitrangada, a rich girl and a photographer, and Arjun, a mechanic, and the story focused on Arjun and Chitrangada's romance.

 Plot

-Charu, a simple attractive village girl and a dedicated sweet maker of village Madhabpur (which is famous for sweets), becomes an object of envy for her stepmother, Jhumpa, and stepsister Chumki.
+Charu, a simple, attractive village girl and a dedicated sweet-maker of the village Madhabpur (which is famous for sweets), becomes an object of envy for her stepmother, Jhumpa, and stepsister Chumki.
+While Chumki many times express her envy and hatred, Jhumpa always tries to be sweet to Charu while Charu lovingly calls her Maa(which apparently jhumpa doesn't deserve).
 With kindness and courage as her biggest strengths, she endures all hardships inflicted by them with a smile.
 Charu harbors a dream to fulfill her passion for making sweets.
-She yearns to open her sweet shop but due to circumstances, fails to do so.
-Fate intervenes when she marries Arjoman (a blind man), son of North Kolkata's Mullick family, the well-known sweet-makers of the city, and begins a love story like no other.
+She yearns to open her sweet shop, but due to circumstances, fails to do so.
+Fate intervenes when she marries Arjoman (a blind man), son of North Kolkata's Mullick family, the well-known sweet-makers of the city, and begins a love story and Jhumpa gets Chumki married to Arjo's younger brother Angshu as a deal with Arjo's mother Mollika.